Eschatologue/CM_wiki/docs/class/rogue/index.md

 ### Level 5: Uncanny Dodge

-When an attacker that you can see hits you with an attack roll, you can take a **:rsc-r: Reaction**{ .rsc } to halve the attack's damage against you (round down).
+When an attacker that you can see hits you with an attack roll, you can take a **:rsc-r: Reaction**{.rsc} to halve the attack's damage against you (round down).

 ### Level 7: Evasion